Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: A conserved quantity

 \section{A conserved quantity}

-As in \cref{app:bic}, let $\B$ denote a bicentric family of $N$-gons (inscribed to a circle $\C=(O,R)$ and circumscribing a second, nested circle.
+As in \cref{app:bic}, let $\B$ denote a bicentric family of $N$-gons inscribed to a circle $\C=(O,R)$, and circumscribed about a second, nested circle $\C'$.
 Let $d_i$ denote the perpendicular distance from the bicentric circumcenter $O$ to side $P_i P_{i+1}$.

 Referring to \cref{fig:bic-di}: